 Understanding NBA Championship odds

 Sportsbooks will post NBA finals futures as early as the summer before the season starts.
-These NBA futures are constantly adjusted throughout the offseason as players get hurt, suspended or are traded.
-Once the regular season begins, NBA finals odds will change daily as teams win and lose games and as more players get hurt, suspended or traded.
+These NBA futures are constantly adjusted throughout the offseason as players get hurt or are traded.
+Once the regular season begins, NBA finals odds will change daily as teams win and lose games and as more players are injured or traded.
 Sportsbooks will also adjust the NBA title odds based on handle and liability to certain teams.

 NBA Championship odds will usually look like this: